 Our Choice for the Best All-Around Gas Pressure Washer

 We have chosen the Simpson PS3228 PowerShot Gas Pressure Washer as the winner in the all-around category.
 The Simpson is very reasonably priced and has the versatility to tackle most house renovation cleaning jobs comfortably.
 It might lack the massive power of a contractor-grade pressure washer, but it’s great for most rapid cleaning work.

 The Simpson PS3228 has better cleaning power than the WEN PW3100, and the engine is much higher quality.
 Compared to bigger industrial-grade washers, it is priced much lower.
 It is also comfortable and safe for beginners to handle.

 Our Choice for the Best Contractor-Grade Gas Pressure Washer

-The winner for the best contractor-grade gas pressure washer is the Dewalt DH4240B 4200 PSI Gas Pressure Washer.
+Our winner for the best contractor-grade gas pressure washer is the DeWalt 60605 4200 PSI Gas Pressure Washer.

-The Dewalt DH4240B is significantly lighter than the Shark BG-304037, making it more mobile and easier to transport.
+The DeWalt 60605 is significantly lighter than the Shark BG-304037, making it more mobile and easier to transport.
 It’s not for beginners, but it’s built to last through years of abuse.